junxit/us-congress-code/title-21/chapter-9/sec-356c.md

   - **(1)** that is—
     - **(A)** life-supporting;
     - **(B)** life-sustaining; or
-    - **(C)** intended for use in the prevention or treatment of a debilitating disease or condition, including any such drug used in emergency medical care or during surgery; and
+    - **(C)** intended for use in the prevention or treatment of a debilitating disease or condition, including any such drug used in emergency medical care or during surgery or any such drug that is critical to the public health during a public health emergency declared by the Secretary under section 247d of title 42; and
   - **(2)** that is not a radio pharmaceutical drug product or any other product as designated by the Secretary,
 - **(b)** *Timing* A notice required under subsection (a) shall be submitted to the Secretary—
   - **(1)** at least 6 months prior to the date of the discontinuance or interruption; or